Paulette Goddard: Death and legacy

 On April 23, 1990, aged 79, Goddard died at her home in Switzerland from heart failure.

 Arguably, Goddard's foremost legacies remain her two feature films with Charles Chaplin — Modern Times and The Great Dictator — and a $20 million donation to New York University (NYU) in New York City to fund an institution devoted to European studies, named after Remarque.
 This contribution was also in recognition of her friendship with the Indiana-born politician and former NYU President John Brademas.
 Goddard Hall, a residence hall for NYU freshmen in Greenwich Village, is named in her honor.

-There is some discussion as to whether Paulette had also donated her villa to the University.
-However, if so, the University chose to pass on that part because of the inheritance taxes.
-The villa ended up being purchased by a German couple in 2023.
+There is some discussion as to whether Goddard had also donated her villa to the University.
+If so, the University declined the bequest due to inheritance taxes.
+The villa was ultimately purchased by a German couple in 2023.

 Fictional portrayals

 Goddard was portrayed by Gwen Humble in the made-for-TV movie Moviola: The Scarlett O'Hara War (1980), by Diane Lane in the 1992 film Chaplin, and by Natalie Wilder in the 2011 play Puma, written by Julie Gilbert, who also wrote Opposite Attraction: The Lives of Erich Maria Remarque and Paulette Goddard.